Sydneychick2748/MERN-book-search-engine/README.md

 ## License
-This applictions has no licence.
+This applications has no license.

 ## Contribute
-If you want to contribut then you can go to the repo here:
+If you want to contribute then you can go to the repo here:

 ## Questions